 Net-Zero Task Force

-The Task Force members have expertise in topics relevant to carbon reduction and are drawn from economic, environmental, health and academic organisations, and is chaired by a leading climate expert.
+The Task Force members had expertise in topics relevant to carbon reduction and are drawn from economic, environmental, community, health and academic organisations, and is chaired by a leading climate expert.

 Patrick Devine-Wright (Chair)

 Patrick is Professor in Human Geography and an environmental social scientist at the University of Exeter.
 He specialises in researching issues of social acceptance and community engagement with sustainable energy transitions and is a non-Executive Director of Exeter Community Energy.
-Patrick is a Lead Author for the United Nation’s Intergovernmental Panel on Climate Change, currently contributing to the 6th Assessment Report due for publication in 2021.
-Twitter profile.
+Patrick is a Lead Author for the United Nation’s Intergovernmental Panel on Climate Change, currently contributing to the 6th Assessment Report published in 2021.

-Iain is Professor of Geoscience Communication and Director of the Sustainable Earth Institute at the University of Plymouth, and President of the Devon Wildlife Trust.
+Iain is Professor of Geoscience Communication at the Sustainable Earth Institute at the University of Plymouth, and President of the Devon Wildlife Trust.
 Iain’s geo-communication activities build on 15-years of making mainstream television documentaries about planet Earth.
 This ‘popular geoscience’ has led to an academic interest in how best to convey complex and contested Earth science to non-technical audiences.
 Ian holds a UNESCO Chair in Geoscience and Society.
-Twitter profile.

 Nik is Chair of the Chartered Institution of Highways and Transportation South West Region.
-He is an Associate Director at AECOM and specialises in strategic transport planning, modelling and transport economics.
+He is Strategic Transport Projects Manager at Bath & North East Somerset Council, and previously an Associate Director at AECOM.
+Nik specialises in strategic transport planning, modelling and transport economics.
 He studied Geography at the University of Exeter where he specialised in climate change, palaeoclimates and sustainability.

 Hannah is Chair of the Chartered Institute of Wastes Management, South West Centre and is Head of Sustainability at Ricardo Energy & Environment and a Chartered Waste Manager specialising in the development and procurement of waste services and infrastructure.
 Hannah studied Earth Sciences at the University of Oxford, has 20 years’ experience within the waste management sector and specialises in waste collection, technology and infrastructure services, contracts and procurement.